biblequiz/BibleQuiz.com/_posts/2018/2018-05-31-the-national-bible-quiz-newsletter-has-moved.md

 published: true
 ---

-If you haven’t noticed, the last time we sent out a Newsletter was February.
-Obviously a lot has happened since then (tournaments, memorization award deadlines, Districts, Regionals, etc.) so where’s the Newsletter?
+If you haven't noticed, the last time we sent out a Newsletter was February.
+Obviously a lot has happened since then (tournaments, memorization award deadlines, Districts, Regionals, etc.) so where's the Newsletter?

-Well, it’s packed up and moved to a new home at the AG National Office!
+Well, it's packed up and moved to a new home at the AG National Office!

 If you are not getting the new Newsletter, [sign up here](http://bit.ly/2sriTzY).